-16. Where a named fiduciary to a Qualified Plan appoints an investment manager, the investment manager has the responsibility to vote the shares held unless the right to vote such shares is reserved to the trustees or the named fiduciary.
+17. Where a named fiduciary to a Qualified Plan appoints an investment manager, the investment manager has the responsibility to vote the shares held unless the right to vote such shares is reserved to the trustees or the named fiduciary.
 The Qualified Plans may have their trustee(s) or other fiduciaries exercise voting rights attributable to investment securities held by the Qualified Plans in their discretion.
 Some of the Qualified Plans, however, may provide for the trustee(s), an investment adviser (or advisers), or another named fiduciary to exercise voting rights in accordance with instructions from participants.
-Similarly, AFM and General Accounts are not subject to any pass-through voting requirements.
-Accordingly, unlike the case with insurance company separate accounts, the issue of resolution of material irreconcilable conflicts with respect to voting is not present with Qualified Plans, AFM or General Accounts.
+Similarly, Westchester and General Accounts are not subject to any passthrough voting requirements.
+Applicants assert that, unlike the case with insurance company separate accounts, the issue of resolution of material irreconcilable conflicts with respect to voting is therefore not present with those Qualified Plans, Westchester or General Accounts.

-17. Where a Qualified Plan does not provide participants with the right to give voting instructions, the trustee or named fiduciary has responsibility to vote the shares held by the Qualified Plan.
+18. Where a Qualified Plan does not provide participants with the right to give voting instructions, the trustee or named fiduciary has responsibility to vote the shares held by the Qualified Plan.
 In this circumstance, the trustee has a fiduciary duty to vote the shares in the best interest of the Qualified Plan participants.
-Accordingly, even if AFM or an affiliate of AFM were to serve in the capacity of trustee or named fiduciary with voting responsibilities, AFM or the affiliates would have a fiduciary duty to vote those shares in the best interest of the Qualified Plan participants.
+Accordingly, even if Westchester were to serve in the capacity of trustee or named fiduciary with voting responsibilities, Westchester would have a fiduciary duty to vote those shares in the best interest of the Qualified Plan participants.

-18. In addition, even if a Qualified Plan were to hold a controlling interest in a Portfolio, Applicants do not believe that such control would disadvantage other investors in such portfolio to any greater extent than is the case when any institutional shareholder holds a majority of the voting securities of any open-end management investment company.
-In this regard, Applicants submit that investment in a Portfolio by a Qualified Plan will not create any of the voting complications occasioned by mixed funding or shared funding.
+19. In addition, even if a Qualified Plan were to hold a controlling interest in a Fund, Applicants do not believe that such control would disadvantage other investors in such Fund to any greater extent than is the case when any institutional shareholder holds a majority of the voting securities of any open-end management investment company.
+In this regard, Applicants submit that investment in a Fund by a Qualified Plan will not create any of the voting complications occasioned by mixed funding or shared funding.
 Unlike mixed funding or shared funding, Qualified Plan investor voting rights cannot be frustrated by veto rights of insurers or state regulators.

-19. Where a Qualified Plan provides participants with the right to give voting instructions, Applicants see no reason to believe that participants in Qualified Plans generally or those in a particular Qualified Plan, either as a single group or in combination with participants in other Qualified Plans, would vote in a manner that would disadvantage Variable Contract holders.
-The purchase of shares of the Portfolios by Qualified Plans that provide voting rights does not present any complications not otherwise occasioned by mixed or shared funding.
+20. Where a Qualified Plan provides participants with the right to give voting instructions, Applicants see no reason to believe that participants in Qualified Plans generally or those in a particular Qualified Plan, either as a single group or in combination with participants in other Qualified Plans, would vote in a manner that would disadvantage Variable Contract holders.
+Applicants contend that the purchase of shares of Funds by Qualified Plans that provide voting rights does not present any complications not otherwise occasioned by mixed or shared funding.

-20. The prohibitions on mixed and shared funding might reflect concern regarding possible different investment motivations among investors.
+21. According to Applicants, the prohibitions on mixed and shared funding might reflect concern regarding possible different investment motivations among investors.
 When Rule 6e-2 under the 1940 Act was adopted, variable annuity separate accounts could invest in mutual funds whose shares also were offered to the general public.
 Therefore, the Commission staff contemplated underlying funds with public shareholders, as well as with variable life insurance separate account shareholders.
-The Commission staff may have been concerned with the potentially different investment motivations of public shareholders and variable life insurance contract owners.
-There also may have been some concern with respect to the problems of permitting a State insurance regulatory authority to affect the operations of a publicly available mutual fund and to affect the investment decisions of public shareholders.
+Applicants state that the Commission staff may have been concerned with the potentially different investment motivations of public shareholders and variable life insurance contract owners.
+There also may have been some concern with respect to the problems of permitting a state insurance regulatory authority to affect the operations of a publicly available mutual fund and to affect the investment decisions of public